arkano29/Python-Variable-Iterator/README.md

 # Description

-Object to iterate through different variables, instead of nesting a number of loops, you can run through all of them in a single loop
+Object to iterate through different variables, instead of nesting a number of loops, one can run through all of them in a single loop.

 The advantage is that instead of writing this: